 Classic bread-and-butter pickles get a zucchini twist!
-For the sweetest flavor, choose zucchinis that are no more than 8 inches long and 2-1/2 inches around.
-Larger zucchinis with thicker skin tend to break down when pickled.
+For the sweetest flavor, choose zucchini that are no more than 8 inches long and 2-1/2 inches around.
+Larger zucchini with thicker skin tend to break down when pickled.

 These pickled pearl onions were a Test Kitchen favorite.
 We love the sweet-tart and maple flavors; even the brine is delicious.
 A quick blanching makes the onion skins slip off easily for simple prep.

 Enjoy this backyard cookout staple year-round when you pickle three-bean salad.
 Canning recipes aren’t known for their speed, but you can save 45 to 60 minutes if you prefer to start with canned black-eyed peas.
 We totally understand if you’d prefer to start with dried beans since, afterall, YOU are doing the canning of this pickled recipe.